From the Vedic perspective, all our religious Gods we believe and worship are non-Vedic Gods based on imagination.

 Sage Sankara said:~ Talk as much philosophy as you like, worship as many gods as you please, observe ceremonies, and sing devotional hymns, but liberation will never come, even after a hundred aeons, without realizing the Oneness.

-The beliefs of God, religion, yoga are based on the false self, is nothing to do with the mental (inner) journey.
-The religious, rituals, worships, prayers God, and guru glorification may be useful in worldly life, for those who believe in birth, life, death, and the world as reality, but they are not useful tools in realizing the ultimate truth.
-On the base of consciousness (Soul) as the ‘Self’, everything other than the consciousness is merely an illusion.
-Thus, man and his experience of the world and his belief in God and religion are part and parcel of the mirage created out of consciousness.
+The beliefs of God, religion, and yoga are based on the false self, which has nothing to do with the mental (inner) journey.
+The religious rituals, worship, prayers to God, and guru glorification may be useful in worldly life, for those who believe in birth, life, death, and the world as reality, but they are not useful tools in realizing the ultimate truth.

 Arguing with believers is fruitless.
 Belief in tradition and scripture as if they were true or factual quite clearly is delusion, but the payoff for holding such delusions is, for those who hold them, extremely compelling--the avoidance of the "wrath of God," the hope of heaven or salvation, or the imagined "end of suffering."

-Goudpada says that: ~ The merciful Veda teaches karma and Upasana to people of lower and middling intellect while Jnana is taught to those of higher intellect”.
+Goudpada says that: ~ “The merciful Veda teaches karma and Upasana to people of lower and middling intellect while Jnana is taught to those of higher intellect”.

-Sage Sankara gave religious, ritual or dogmatic instruction to the mass but pure philosophy only to the few who could rise to it.
+Sage Sankara gave religious, ritual or dogmatic instruction to the masses but pure philosophy only to the few who could rise to it.
 Hence, the interpretation of his writings by commentators is often confusing because they mix up the two viewpoints.
 Thus, they may assert that ritual is a means of realizing Brahman, which is absurd.

 This clearly indicates that religion, which is based on individual conduct, prescribes karma and Upasana to people of lower and middling intellect, therefore religion is for the lower intellect.
 And wisdom is for those are capable of inquiring into their own existence to know and realize the ultimate truth, which is Brahman.

-Sage Sankara: ~ The illusion must be transcended by getting rid of the ignorance in order to realize the truth of the Soul which is the ultimate truth or Brahman.
+Sage Sankara: ~ “The illusion must be transcended by getting rid of the ignorance to realize the truth of the Soul, which is the ultimate truth or Brahman.

 Rig Veda: ~ The Atman (Soul or Spirit) is the cause; Atman is the support of all that exists in this universe.
 May ye never turn away from the Atman, the ‘Self’.
 May ye never accept another God in place of the Atman nor worship other than the Atman?"
 (10:48, 5)